 I think the bridge signal is the best kept secret in horse training and I think it is time to reveal this powerful tool to every horse lover, rider, trainer and instructor.

-Share this message if you agree.
+Share this blog if you agree.

 Sandra Poppema, B.Sc.